Routing Alerts To Specific SinksΒΆ

 Tip

-Using the Robusta UI, you can test alert routing by Simulating an alert.
+Use the Robusta UI to test your alert routing rules by simulating an alert.

 Here is the complete list of attributes that can be used in include